juansedev/holbertonschool-zero_day/0x03-git/README.md

-II'm now a Holberton Student, this is my first repository as a full-stack engineer
+II'm now a Holberton Student, this is my first repository as a full-stack